dotnet/csharpstandard/standard/variables.md

 > *Note*: `_` is a valid identifier in many forms of declarations. *end note*

 Because a discard has no name, the only reference to the variable it represents is the expression that introduces it.

+> *Note*: A discard can however be passed as an out argument, allowing the out parameter to denote its associated storage location. *end note*

 A discard is not initially assigned, so it is always an error to access its value.

 > *Example*:
 >